midtown-ai/glossary/glossary/b.md

  See also [B], [Batch]

+# Batch Training

+ The parameters of a machine learning model are usually updated multiple times during each [epoch].
+In most cases, the training data is divided into batches, and the model is updated after processing each [batch] of data.
+This is known as batch training or mini-batch training.

+ For example, suppose we have a dataset with 1000 examples, and we choose a batch size of 100.
+During each epoch, the model will process 10 batches, with each batch consisting of 100 examples.
+After processing each batch, the model will update its parameters based on the error it made on that batch, using an optimization algorithm such as [stochastic gradient descent (SGD)][SGD] or [Adaptive Moment Estimation (Adam)][Adam].

+ Batch training has several advantages over updating the model after processing the entire [dataset] (known as batch training or full-batch training), including faster convergence, better memory efficiency, and the ability to handle large datasets that may not fit into memory.
+However, it also introduces some additional noise in the parameter updates due to the smaller sample size, which can be mitigated by adjusting the learning rate and other [hyperparameters].

+ More at:
+  * ...

+ See also [B], ...

 # Bayes' Theorem

  Bayes' theorem is used to find the reverse probabilities `p(A|B)` if we know the conditional probability of an event, i.e p(A) and p(B), and `p(B|A)`